 Some of the pregnancy complications more commonly experienced by women who smoke include:

-- ectopic pregnancy – this is pregnancy outside the uterus, usually in the fallopian tube
+- – this is pregnancy outside the uterus, usually in the fallopian tube

 - fetal death – death of the baby in the uterus (stillbirth)

-- problems with the placenta, including early detachment from the uterine wall and blocking the cervical opening (placenta previa)
+- problems with the placenta, including early detachment from the uterine wall and blocking the cervical opening ()

 - premature rupture of the membranes

-Some of the many damaging effects of cigarette smoke on the fetus include:
+Some of the many damaging effects of cigarette smoke on your unborn baby include:

-- reduced oxygen supply due to carbon monoxide and nicotine
+- reduced oxygen supply and nutrients due to carbon monoxide and nicotine in tobacco smoke

 - increased risk of birth defects such as cleft lip and cleft palate

-- decreased fetal movements in the womb for at least an hour after smoking one cigarette
+- the baby’s movements are weaker in the womb for at least an hour after smoking each cigarette

 - impaired development and working of the placenta

-- changes in the baby’s brain and lungs.
+- harming the development of baby’s brain and lungs.